 In the Leszczawka area (Carpathian Mts.) diatomite rocks with the SiO2 content equal 72% at the average occur in the Menillite Series of the Krosno Beds.
-Products obtained from that mineral raw material are of a fairly limited usability.
+Products obtained from this mineral raw material are of a fairly limited usability.
 Their major uses comprise the production of light building aggregates and carriers for herbicides and fungicides.
-It should be noted that technological tests show that an appropriate processing (grinding and calcination) may improve a quality of this raw material to that of proper diatomites.
+It should be noted that technological tests showed that an appropriate processing (grinding and calcination) may improve a quality of this raw material to that of proper diatomites.

 The table below shows reserves and the state of development and exploration of diatomite rocks in Poland.